Southern Ohio Copperheads: 2003-2006: New Additions

 The 2003 Copperheads were coached by University of Dayton Assistant Coach Todd Linklater.
-Paced by Ohio University star Anthony Gressick and his .353 batting average, the team finished with a 19–20 record and made the league playoffs for the first time in team history.
-Featuring 9 future professional players, the 2003 team would prove to be the best Copperheads squad until 2006.
+Paced by Ohio University player Anthony Gressick and his .353 batting average, the team finished with a 19–20 record and made the league playoffs for the first time.
+This team featured 9 future professional players.
+The 2003 season was the team's best record until 2006.

-In 2004, the Copperheads also featured 9 future professional players but struggled throughout most of the season with a 16–23 record.
-Despite finishing the season with a 5-game winning streak, the team just missed the playoffs and finished in eighth place out of nine teams.
-Coached by University of Kentucky assistant Brad Bohannon, the squad was led by current minor league stars Ryan Norwood, Victor Alvarez, and Joe Mihalics.
+In 2004, the Copperheads also featured 9 future professional players but struggled throughout the season with a 16–23 record.
+Despite finishing the season with a 5-game winning streak, the team missed the playoffs and finished in eighth place out of nine teams.
+Coached by University of Kentucky assistant Brad Bohannon, the squad was led by minor league players Ryan Norwood, Victor Alvarez, and Joe Mihalics.

-The lowest point in Copperheads’ franchise history was undoubtedly the 2005 season.
-Under the direction of current Ohio University assistant Andrew See, the team lumbered to a 17-25 finish that placed them seventh out of eight league teams.
-Featuring just five future professionals, the squad was led by Ohio University star and current Cincinnati Reds minor leaguer Matt Stiffler.
+The worst record in Copperheads’ franchise history was the 2005 season.
+Under the direction of Ohio University assistant Andrew See, the team recorded a 17-25 finish that placed them seventh out of eight league teams.
+Featuring five future professionals, the squad was led by Ohio University star and Cincinnati Reds minor leaguer Matt Stiffler.

-The resurgence of the Copperheads began in 2006.
-Winthrop University assistant coach Stas Swerdzewski brought in a talented group of players and coaches that led the team to its first winning record and a league playoff appearance.
-The Copperheads would go on to post a 21–19 record and ultimately produced four professional players.
-The team once again was paced by Ohio University star Matt Stiffler, and also enjoyed the services of Appalachian State star pitcherDavid Rubenstein.
+For the 2006 season, Winthrop University assistant coach Stas Swerdzewski brought in a group of players and coaches that led the team to its first winning record and a league playoff appearance.
+The Copperheads would go on to post a 21–19 record and produced four professional players.
+The team once again was paced by Ohio University star Matt Stiffler, and also enjoyed the services of Appalachian State pitcher David Rubenstein.

 2007: A Near Miss

-The Copperheads’ 2007 squad proved to be the best in the brief history of the franchise.
-Led by Marietta College assistant coach Mike Deegan, the team finished 23-15, good for sixth place out of eleven league teams.
+The Copperheads’ 2007 squad was led by Marietta College assistant coach Mike Deegan, and finished 23-15, which resulted in sixth place out of eleven league teams.
 For the third year in a row, Ohio University outfielder Matt Stiffler led the team in hitting, while John Karr and Chuck Boring paced the Copperheads’ pitchers.
 The team ultimately advanced to the Great Lakes Summer Collegiate League playoffs, winning its first two games over the Lima Locos and the Cincinnati Steam.
 A loss to eventual champion Columbus forced the Copperheads into a must-win game over the Delaware Cows, which they lost 9-8.